AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 Perform the following steps:

-1. Log into Learning Manager as an Author.
+1. Log into Captivate Prime as an Author.
 1. Open the course.
 1. On the left pane, click **Settings > Edit**.
 1. On the **Enrollment Type** drop-down list, change the enrollment type from **Manager Nominated** to **Manager Approved** or **Self Enrolled**.